MarianSulik/DataEngineering-DVD-rental-project/README.md

 # Dataset Used

-This sample database is originally used for learning and practicing PostgreSQL.
+This database is originally used for learning and practicing PostgreSQL.
 For simple demonstration we use this data set in my project.
 The DVD rental database represents the business processes of a DVD rental store. https://www.postgresqltutorial.com/postgresql-getting-started/postgresql-sample-database/